helminzo/STUFIDO/README.md

 # STUFIDO
-this is just stuf i do. most of it is private. but bleh
+this is just stuf i do. sudoku here tho.